 Conclusions

-As no previous experiments have been performed to test the quasispecies theory against the traditional theory, the outcome of this study are both novel and compelling.
+As no previous experiments have been performed to test the quasispecies theory against the traditional theory, the outcome of this study is both novel and compelling.
 With such dramatic results, it would be very beneficial to perform similar experiments with biochemical organisms not only to verify the effects of mutation rate on fitness, but also to compare the evolutionary dynamics of digital and biochemical adaptive systems.
 An excellent biochemical species to use in these experiments is E. Coli bacteria, which are simple, asexual organisms that share many characteristics with digital organisms.

 Acknowledgements